rohan843/isc2-cc-cert-notes/README.md

 **Risk refers to the potential consequences of what happens in our environment.**

 We evaluate risk, and then **implement security controls to help mitigate the risk to an _acceptable level_**.
-When making decisions based on risk priorities, organizations must evaluate the likelihood, impack and their tolerance towards different kinds of risks.
+When making decisions based on risk priorities, organizations must evaluate the likelihood, impack and their tolerance towards different kinds of risks. **The risk tolerance is to be decided by the executive management and the board of directors.**

 Risks can vary from malware, social engineering, denial of service attacks, fires, crimes, natural disasters, etc.